Worstjibs/DisJockey/README.md

 I've included a skeleton `appsettings.json` file in the root pf the repo, you'll need to populate each of the empty properties with corresponding values and put it in the API folder.

+# Running

+You can launch the app by running `dotnet run` from inside the API folder.
+I've also included vscode launch options so you can debug through that.

+To make changes to Angular, you'll need to run `ng build` inside the client folder, as the API needs to serve static HTML files for Discord Authentication to work (this might be possible with `ng serve` but I haven't managed it).
+You can use the argument `--watch` to automatically build the Angular solution when you make changes to it.

 # Contributing

 Currently, the project as a whole is still in early stages, but I'm fairly new to .NET and still learning!
 If you would like to contribute or have any tips, I'm all ears.